Josef Hoop: Early tenure

+Hoop's government was responsible for continuing economic recovery after the 1927 Rhine flood.
+In 1929, it was faced with the effects of the Great Depression: rising unemployment, a collapse in industry, and lower livestock sales due to deflation.
+The economic struggles of the Depression led to periodic worker demonstrations from 1931 to 1934, primarily organized by the Liechtenstein Workers' Association; the association convinced Hoop's government to initiate a number of public-works projects to create jobs.

-In 1929, Hoop was faced with the challenge of the effects of the Great Depression in Liechtenstein.
-During this time unemployment rose, and there was a decline in agriculture and a collapse in industry.
-To combat this, Hoop encouraged the opening of new businesses, public works and social protection policies.
-Notably, he campaigned for the construction of the Liechtenstein inland canal, which was intended to bring employment and an increased amount of arable land to the country.
-It was approved in 1930, started construction in 1931, and finished in 1943.
+To combat the Depression, Hoop encouraged new businesses, public works, and social protection policies.
+He campaigned for the construction of the Liechtenstein inland canal, which was intended to create construction jobs and increase the amount of arable land to the country.
+The canal was approved in 1930; construction began the following year, and was completed in 1943.

-Johann II died in 1929 and was succeeded by his brother as Franz I. Throughout his reign, Franz got along well with Hoop and consulted with him frequently.
-He approved of Hoop's efforts to bring employment to the country and gave the Landtag of Liechtenstein relative freedom to pass laws.
+Prince Johann II died in 1929 and was succeeded by his brother, Franz I. Franz got along well with Hoop and frequently consulted with him; he approved of Hoop's efforts to increase employment, and gave the Landtag relative legislative freedom.
+After the 1930 by-election, the FBP became the first (and only) party to hold an absolute majority in the Landtag in its history; the majority held until the 1932 election.